What is a doula?

 What is the difference between a midwife and a doula?

 Midwives perform clinical care and also provide medical advice and procedures.
 A doula does not offer any clinical care or medical advice.
 A doula's main role is that of support to the laboring mother and her partner.

-Does a Doula replace my partner?
+Does a doula replace my partner?

-Doulas do no replace the partner in the birth space or take away from the partner's crucial role.
+Doulas do not replace the partner in the birth space or take away from the partner's crucial role.
 Doulas enhance the experience for both the pregnant woman and partner by offering encouragement and supportive suggestions for comfort measures, usually involving the partner to participate as much as possible.

 Birth Doula Services

 -Two prenatal meetings to discuss your birth needs & wants, as well as prepare for your birth

 -Unlimited phone, text, & email support upon hire & during your initial postpartum period